growthbook/growthbook/packages/sdk-react/README.md

 ## Experimentation (A/B Testing)

-In order to run A/B tests on your feature flags, you need to set up a tracking callback function.
+In order to run A/B tests, you need to set up a tracking callback function.
 This is called every time a user is put into an experiment and can be used to track the exposure event in your analytics system (Segment, Mixpanel, GA, etc.).

 ```js
 const gb = new GrowthBook({